ctkelley/NotebookSIAMFANL/README.md

 # Notebook for
 # [Solving Nonlinear Equations with Iterative Methods: <br> Solvers and Examples in Julia](https://my.siam.org/Store/Product/viewproduct/?ProductId=44313635)
-## Published well in time for holiday giving.

 ## This is version 1.0.
 This is the archival version as of the date of publication.

-## The book is out and this project is __finished__.
+## The final manuscript is at the printer.
+Estimated date of publication is Oct 19, 2022.
+This project is __finished__.

 <!--
 ## The archival version 1.0 from the date of publication is in the FA20 branch.
 -->

-I am now running this with 1.8.0 on Intel Macs and Apple M1/M2 in native mode.
+I am now running this with 1.8.1 on Intel Macs and Apple M1/M2 in native mode.

 # Use the latest release of [SIAMFANLEquations.jl](https://github.com/ctkelley/SIAMFANLEquations.jl) with this version of the notebook.